srv1054/goPlexr/README.md

 ## Output format

-goDuper emits a JSON object (to stdout by default) representing the scan.
+goPlexr emits a JSON object (to stdout by default) representing the scan.
 Top-level fields include:

 - server: the Plex base URL used.
 - sections: array of `SectionResult` objects; each contains `section_id`, `section_title`, `type`, and `items` (duplicate items only).